Ken Burns Effect Using Photoshop CS6 Tutorial

 Creating Motion From Still Images With The Ken Burns Effect Using Photoshop

-In this tutorial I will be showing you how to achieve the Ken Burns effect using Photoshop CS6.
+In this tutorial, I will show you how to achieve the Ken Burns effect using Photoshop CS6.

 We’re going to move the foreground, mid-ground, and background independently of each other to create a sense of depth; this is called the parallax effect.

-In the past, Photoshop was used to create the individual images of the effect, and a motion graphics application like After effects was used to create the animation.
-With Photoshop CS6 we can achieve this effect without the use of any other program!
+In the past, Photoshop was used to create the individual images of the effect, and a motion graphics application like After Effects was used to create the animation.

-This going to be a long tutorial, since I’ll be starting from scratch, and I will need to create the different images that will make up each of my planes.
+This will be a long tutorial since I’ll start from scratch, and I will need to create the different images that will make up each of my planes.

 But I’ve included the images already masked out for you to use; that way, you can skip ahead to the fun stuff and just do the 3D effects on your own.
 Download the files below.

 If you enjoyed this tutorial, make sure to follow PTC on YouTube!
 And if you create something using this tutorial, share it on social media with the hashtag #PTCvids for a chance to get featured!

 Thank you for doing this.
 I was trying to do this a while back in AE but my cut outs were terrible.
 You rekindled my project.
 I really liked the effect in the movie 3:10 to Yuma.
 Glad I stumbled upon your site.

 Glad you stumbled upon my site too!
 How did you find it?